DougBeney/jekyll-pug/README.md

   jekyll build
 ```

-Now, log into Netlify, go into your site settings, go to the "Build & deploy" oage.
+Now, log into Netlify, go into your site settings, go to the "Build & deploy" section.
 Now, under "Deploy settings" click "Edit settings" and finally change your build command to `make netlify`.

 You're all set!
 Enjoy!